WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

                  '-'
 ```

-Now Bob has access to upload 50MB or less files to the CloudStore.
+Now Bob has access to upload files sized 50MB or less to the Cloud Store.
 But he would prefer that Dummy Bot do uploads for him... well, for a
 month.
 He'll see how it goes.
 Luckily these capabilities are
-composable, and so Dummy Bot can create an attenuated capability out of
+composable, and so Bob can create an attenuated capability out of
 the attenuated capability he already has!

 ``` javascript